These Double Chocolate Cherry Muffins are so quick and easy to make and totally delicious for a perfect vegan breakfast pastry.

 Baking used to be relaxing.

-After determining the doughnut-shaped muffins needed to be remade (into muffins) I started over, this time adding fresh cherries to the batter.
-And while Jason and I will have to wait for our doughnut desires to be fulfilled, I sure enjoyed these muffins.
+After determining the doughnut-shaped Chocolate Cherry Muffins needed to be remade (into muffins) I started over, this time adding fresh cherries to the batter.
+And while Jason and I will have to wait for our doughnut desires to be fulfilled, I sure enjoyed these Chocolate Cherry Muffin.

 Do you enjoy baking and cooking?
 Is it relaxing or a chore?